-around e. g.
-COVID-19, Russia's war of aggression against Ukraine, or climate change, demonstrates how disinformation can affect public opinion, public health, social cohesion, and the functioning of resilient, inclusive, and democratic societies.
+On a societal level, the spread of disinformation around e.g. COVID-19, climate change, and Russia's war of aggression against Ukraine, demonstrates how quickly public opinion and health, social cohesion, and the functioning of inclusive and democratic societies can be undermined.

-Young people that grow up in today's world must be equipped with the skills and knowledge to engage with information and technologies critically and effectively.
-Consequently, that means maximizing the advantages of being digital citizens and minimizing the risk of getting lost in the information disorder.
-These future-oriented, digital competencies are not only basic skills and abilities for everyday life.
-They are the key to political and economic participation and sustainable social development.
+In today's world, young people must be equipped with the skills and knowledge to engage with information and technology critically and effectively.
+Consequently,

+These future-oriented, digital competencies are not only essential for daily life; they are key to equal political, social, and economic participation and sustainable societal development.